PragmaGOTech/magento-integration/src/PragmaPayCalculator/README.md

 The `Pragma_PragmaPayCalculator` module provides the following widgets:

-### 1. PragmaGo Calculator (Product)
+### 1. PragmaGO Calculator (Product)

 **Description:**
-Displays the PragmaGo calculator on product pages using the product price.
+Displays the PragmaGO calculator on product pages using the product price.

 **Settings:**
 - **Product ID (optional):** Allows specifying a product ID to override the default product context.